KeremTurgutlu/ventricle/dev/README.md

 ### 1) Read -> Conert2Tensor -> Resample -> Save -> Read -> Crop-Pad -> Save

-Instead of running `[notebook run]` cells in `1a) dicom to tensor.ipynb` notebook you can use this `dicom2tensor.sh` bash script to prepare data.
-As you can understand from the title the following lines of code will `Read -> Conert2Tensor -> Resample -> Save -> Read -> Crop-Pad -> Save` data according to input and output paths defined in `data.yaml`.
+Instead of running `[notebook run]` cells in `1a) dicom to tensor.ipynb` notebook you can use `dicom2tensor.sh` bash script to prepare data.
+As you may understand from the title this script will `Read -> Conert2Tensor -> Resample -> Save -> Read -> Crop-Pad -> Save` data according to input and output paths defined in `data.yaml`.

-Simply run `sh ./dicom2tensor.sh` from same directory where `dicom2tesnsor` script is located.
+Simply run `sh ./dicom2tensor.sh` from same directory where `dicom2tesnsor.sh` script is located.

+Logs for this run will be put in `.log/dicom2tensor.log` file

+### 2) Read -> Skull Strip -> Save

+Instead of running `[notebook run]` cells in `1b) skull strip.ipynb` notebook you can use this `skullstrip.sh` bash script to prepare data.
+As you may understand from the title this script will `Read -> Skull Strip -> Save` data according to output paths defined in `data.yaml`.

+Simply run `sh ./skullstrip.sh` from same directory where `skullstrip.sh` script is located.

+Logs for this run will be put in `.log/skullstrip.log` file

+### 3) Read -> Normalize -> Save

+Instead of running `[notebook run]` cells in `1c) normalization` notebook you can use this `normalize.sh` bash script to prepare data.
+As you may understand from the title this script will `Read -> Normalize -> Save` data according to output paths defined in `data.yaml`.

+Simply run `sh ./normalize.sh` from same directory where `normalize.sh` script is located.

-Logs for this run will be put in `.log` folder
+Logs for this run will be put in `.log/normalize.log` file

 ### How to modify code to try new things!